Pinkish-Warrior/CS50/78957963/week_5/notes.md

 ```bash
   bool find (sllnode* head, VALUE val);
 ```
-// returning a treu eo false value in accordance
+// returning a true eo false value in accordance to the head an its value